West Palm Beach Taxi Accident Lawyers

 Schedule a Free Consultation with a West Palm Beach Taxi Accident Lawyer Today

-Best of all, it’s free to consult with an experienced West Palm Beach, FL taxi crash attorney at Gonzalez & Cartwright, P.A.
+Best of all, it’s free to consult with experienced West Palm Beach taxi crash lawyers at Gonzalez & Cartwright, P.A.
 Simply contact our office by completing this online contact form to schedule an appointment.
 We are conveniently located in downtown Lake Worth, or we can travel to meet you in the hospital or at your home.
 Weekend and evening appointments are available as well.

 Frequently Asked Questions About West Palm Beach Taxi Accidents

 Yes, if you were injured in a taxi accident you have four years from the date of the accident to file a lawsuit.
 If you are a family member of someone who died in a Florida taxi accident, you have two years from the date of the victim’s passing to bring a wrongful death suit against the “at-fault” party.
 Generally speaking, though, it’s best to contact a qualified attorney as soon possible after an accident, as an attorney can help to preserve important evidence and also help minimize many of the stressors associated with an accident.

 Thanks to insurance—including your own insurance—there are often significant funds available to pay for medical expenses and to compensate you for lost income.
 However, insurance does not typically compensate you for pain and suffering.
 In fact, one of the potential advantages of filing a lawsuit is that it can expand the types of damages for which you may recover, including non-economic damages like pain and suffering, emotional distress, and loss of consortium.